tootedom/related/README.md

        ]
     }'

-The indexing application returns a 202 accepted status code.
-Indicating that the request has been accepted for processing and indexing.
-At which point the POSTed data is assembled into several documents.
-For example for the above request, 3 JSON documents will be assembled and submitted to elastic search for storage and indexing:
+The indexing application returns a 202 accepted status code to the client that issued the indexing request.
+This indicate to the client that the request has been accepted for processing and indexing (this doesn't mean the json data is valid.
+It just means the POST data is a valid binary payload).

+It is at this point the POSTed data is assembled into several documents.
+For example, for the above request; 3 JSON documents will be assembled and submitted to elasticsearch for storage and indexing:

     {
         "id": "1" ,